Machinery safety

 Hay making involves drying grass with sun and air movement.
 These machines speed up the process.

-For transport, storage and feeding, the cut grass is packed into bales.
-If grass is not fully dried to hay, then it is wrapped in plastic to make silage or haylage (dryer than silage but not as dry as hay).
+These trailers are for transport, storage and feeding.
+The cut grass is packed into the trailer in bales.
+If grass is not fully dried to hay it is wrapped in plastic to make silage, or haylage (dryer than silage but not as dry as hay).

-Are machines that chop the grass and blow it into trailers for taking to the silage pit.
+These machines chop the grass and blow it into trailers to be taken to the silage pit.